Atommash

 Atommash (until 1991 Soviet Redmash) («Атоммаш») is a multidisciplinary engineering company located in Volgodonsk, Rostov Oblast, Russia.
-It was established in 1976 as a Sowjet nuclear engineering corporation.
+It was established in 1976 as a Soviet nuclear engineering corporation.
 Following privatization and bankruptcy in 1999, the industrial facilities of the enterprise were owned and managed by ZAO Energomash–Atommash, a part of the diversified engineering company Energomash.

 Since 2015 the company has been part of Atomenergomash, the mechanical engineering division of Rosatom.
 Its current name is "AEM-technology" JSC "Atommash" branch in Volgodonsk.